louisedelaigue/SO289_cruise_processing/README.md

 - **Detailed processing scripts**

+:warning: Please note: The SMB data, essential for the complete processing, is too large for GitHub hosting.
+To run the entire processing workflow, you'll need to request this file separately

  ```A01_combine_GEOMAR_CTD_data_and_nuts.py```: Combines data received by GEOMAR - CTD and nutrients - analyzed on board.

  ```A02_process_VINDTA_TA_DIC.py```: Processes bottle TA/DIC (250 mL borosilicate glass bottles) analyzed on the VINDTA 3C at NIOZ.